-Millions of fishies, plankton, turtle families and seaweed forests going about their lives in these underwater oases.
-They all choose to stay in the reefs for a reason: they can find there all they need.
+Millions of fishies, plankton, turtle families, and seaweed forests go about their lives in these underwater oases.
+They all choose to stay in the reefs for a reason: they can find all they need.

 This environment becomes the base of the marine food chain.
 Where the tiniest plankton is eaten by tiny fish that are eaten by bigger fish and so on.

 So, what would happen without coral reefs?
 Would the food chain collapse?
 Would the next links of the chain slowly disappear, just like the corals?

 3. Coral reefs provide food and money to many communities